 Another useful feature of many virtualization tools is the ability to take instantaneous snapshots of the laboratory system.
 This way, you can record the state of the system before you infect it, and revert to the pristine environment with a click of a button at the end of your analysis.

-If using virtualization software, install as much RAM into the physical system as you can, as the availability of memory is arguably the most important performance factor for virtualization tools.
-In addition, having a large hard drive will allow you to host many virtual machines, whose virtual file systems typically are stored as files on the physical system’s hard drive.
+Install as much RAM into your system as you can, as the availability of memory is arguably the most important performance factor for virtualization tools.
+In addition, having a large hard drive will allow you to host many virtual machines, whose virtual file systems typically are stored as files on the physical system's hard drive.